SagaeHaruki/3D-GameScripts/README.md

 - Player will stop swimming when the oxygen is Running low

 > Camera Zoom Script (New):
-- Player can press a key (Default: LeftAlt) to show the Cursor and stop the camera Movement.
+- Player can press a key (Default: LeftAlt) to show the cursor and stop the camera Movement.
+- Player can now adjust their mouse sensitivity for the camera.

 > Stamina System Script (New):
 - Added a Stamina for the player.